vqf/ciberAMP/README.md

 * Column 19 -> % of overlapping queried and COSMIC CGC genes SCN-altered tumor samples.
 * Column 20 -> % of overlapping COSMIC CGC and queried genes SCN-altered tumor samples.

-where x is the variable designated to recall CiberAMP outcomes.
+In these examples, x is the variable designed to contain CiberAMP results.